Dmitri-Sintsov/django-jinja-knockout/README.rst

 Default rendering layouts for fields / forms / related forms / inline formsets, which can be customized via providing custom template or via inheriting the renderer class.

+Underscore.js templates support attribute merging and custom tags.

+Nested / sparse client-side components.

+Nested serializer.

 Major changes (version 0.7.0)
 -----------------------------
-Grids (datatables) now have new type of action ``'pagination'``.
-There are two built-in actions of this type
+Datatables now have new type of action ``'pagination'``.
+There are two built-in actions of this type implemented:
-implemented: ``'rows_per_page'`` and ``'switch_highlight'``.
+``'rows_per_page'`` and ``'switch_highlight'``.

-Grids (datatables) support compound columns for better utilization of the display space.
+Datatables support compound columns for better utilization of the display space.
 That allows to display more data columns, including foreign relations at the screen.

-Grids ``glyphicon`` actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.
+Datatables ``glyphicon`` actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.

 Static assets are moved to '/djk' subdirectory, minimizing the risk of conflicts with third party assets.